Hospitality & Pastoral Care

 At the heart of a Christian community is the care and nurturing of one another and the welcoming of strangers and visitors through fellowship and care.

-St. Peter’s Pastoral Care Committee’s mission is to serve parishioners through activities and prayers when they are ill, disabled or in need of personal support and attention from their parish family.
+St. Peter’s Pastoral Care Committee serves and supports parishioners when they are sick, disabled, or otherwise in need of personal support and attention from their parish family.

-The committee, which includes the Rector, meets monthly to confidentially discuss ways to address parishioner needs.
-We are especially focused on members who are unable to attend church or who have had an illness or surgery.
-We plan home visits and phone calls and coordinate with our priest, deacon, and lay ministers for home communions.
-As needed from time to time we arrange for transportation, home delivered meals, and respite care.
+The committee, which includes the Rector, meets monthly to confidentially discuss the needs of parishioners.
+We pay special attention to members who are unable to attend church for any reason and those coping with illness or surgery.
+The committee plans home visits and phone calls and coordinates with our priest and lay ministers for home communion.
+We also may arrange for transportation, home delivered meals, and respite care.

-The Flower Ministry arranges for the delivery of Sunday altar flowers to members who are homebound, ill, and those who just need to have their day brightened.
-It is a team effort with people from the Altar Guild, the Flower Guild, and parishioners who make the delivery visits.
-The Sunday bulletin goes with the flowers and a card attached to the flowers has this greeting: “These flowers have been on the altar at St. Peter’s Episcopal Church.
+The Flower Ministry delivers Sunday altar flowers to members who are ill or home bound, and to those who just need to have their day brightened.
+Along with the flowers, a volunteer delivers a Sunday bulletin and a card with this greeting: “These flowers have been on the altar at St. Peter’s Episcopal Church.
 They have heard the hymns that have been sung, the prayers that have been offered and the sermon that has been preached.
 Now with their silent message they come to you with our love.”

 During Advent and Lent we send winter greens or a small olive wood cross with a purple ribbon.